Skip to content

 KafkaDataLogsDiskUsed (Cluster Name size) After the cluster enters the ACTIVE state.
 Cluster name Percentage of disk space used for data logs.

 LeaderCount After the cluster enters the ACTIVE state.
-Cluster name, broker ID Number of partition leaders per broker, excluding replicas.
+Cluster name, broker ID Number of partition leaders per broker excluding replicas.

 MemoryBuffered After the cluster enters the ACTIVE state.
-Cluster name, broker ID Size of buffered memory for the broker (in bytes).
+Cluster name, broker ID Size of buffered memory for the broker in bytes.

 MemoryCached After the cluster enters the ACTIVE state.
-Cluster name, broker ID Size of cached memory for the broker (in bytes).
+Cluster name, broker ID Size of cached memory for the broker in bytes.

 HeapMemoryAfterGC After the cluster enters the ACTIVE state.
 Cluster name, broker ID Percentage of heap memory used after garbage collection relative to total heap memory.